mapprotocol/atlas/docs/relayer/Relayer-Contract.md

 | --------- | ------------ | --------------------------------------- |
 | value     | uint256(eth) | amount of value withdrawed to the owner |

-### getBlance
+### getRegisteredBalance

-You can query balance status by `getBalance` function. there are 3 states for the
+You can query balance status by `getRegisterBalance` function. there are 3 states for the
 deposit: `registerde`, `unregistering`, `unregistered`

 * registered: token which you bond to contract